richardaubin/co-cart/readme.txt

 📢 Only bug and security updates will be provided here on WordPress dot ORG.
 Any new major updates starting with v5.0 will be provided [directly from us](https://cocartapi.com?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink).

+Also, to avoid getting the plugin removed from the WordPress directory, the trademark word "WooCommerce" as been removed as part of the plugin title.

+**Before**: Headless WooCommerce Made Easy with CoCart **Now**: Headless eCommerce API for Developers - CoCart

+In your WordPress dashboard under "Plugins", you will see it labeled as "CoCart API - Headless eCommerce API for Developers", before "CoCart API - Headless WooCommerce Made Easy".

 = v4.7.0 - 8th August, 2025 =

 ### What's New?